Academic Catalog

 4 Credits / 5.0 Periods for Lecture & Lab

 Assembly language programming including input/output (I/O) programming and exception/interrupt handling.
 Register-level computer organization, I/O interfaces, assemblers, and linkers.
 Processor organization and design, data path, control, pipelining, and input/output.
 Memory organization with cache and virtual memory.
-Prerequisites: A grade of C or better in [(CSC100 or CSC110) and CSC/EEE120], or permission of Instructor or Division or Department Chair.
+Prerequisites: A grade of C or better in [(CSC100 or CSC110 or CSC110AB) and CSC/EEE120], or permission of Instructor or Division or Department Chair.

 Crosslisted: EEE230